EverCrisp: Reception

-According to U.S. media sources, EverCrisp has been largely well-received by apple orchardists in the Midwest.
+The EverCrisp has been largely well-received by apple growers in the Midwest.
 In an interview with Good Fruit Grower magazine, Bear Mountain Orchards owner John Lott expressed his opinion regarding the MAIA's management of EverCrisp.
 "It's being marketed as a variety by growers at every level," Lott said, "[It's] not branded in a box like most club varieties."
 Bruce Hollabaugh, wholesale apple distributor in Pennsylvania, commends the MAIA's approach to managing EverCrisp as an inclusive club apple.
-"It's refreshing to see guys like us, a grassroots organisation of growers, that's trying to make apples better for the right reasons."
-In late-2018, Brain Garwood of Garwood Orchards said "EverCrisp is a great apple for us as it continues to bring people to the orchard," Promoters say EverCrisp is enjoying a rapid increase in activity among fruit farmers, partly because the fruit is said to lack the problems of thin skin and tree disease susceptibility that are alleged to plague the popular Honeycrisp parent.
+"It's refreshing to see guys like us, a grassroots organization of growers, that's trying to make apples better for the right reasons."
+In late-2018, Brain Garwood of Garwood Orchards said "EverCrisp is a great apple for us as it continues to bring people to the orchard," Promoters say EverCrisp is enjoying a rapid increase in activity among fruit farmers, partly because the fruit is said to lack the problems of thin skin and tree disease susceptibility that allegedly plague the popular Honeycrisp parent.

-According to U.S. media sources, this positive sentiment has followed through with independent and wholesale distributors.
+This positive sentiment has followed through with independent and wholesale distributors.
 In an interview with The Produce News in March 2019, Ward Dobbins of United Apple Sales said EverCrisp's quality has gotten "even stronger as [the] trees mature."
 Dobbins says this has enabled him to "work closely with retail partners in providing supply assurance to give them a true apple advantage late in the season."
 Vinnie Latessa, director of produce for Heinen's Grocery Store, says that "EverCrisp is rivaling sales of Honeycrisp [and is] a close second in our lineup of apples from a sales and volume standpoint."
 Scott Swindeman, co-owner of Applewood Orchards in Michigan, said that his supply of fruit from EverCrisp trees has increased by approximately 25 percent since his harvest in 2017.

 According to a consumer study conducted in November 2010 by Diane Miller, tree fruit Extension specialist at Ohio State University, EverCrisp "rated higher than Fuji and Cameo and was equivalent to Honeycrisp and SweeTango."
 The MAIA is optimistic that "once people try EverCrisp, they will come back for more."

+Many consumers know the EverCrisp by name, and at pick-your-own orchards, this variety and other Honeycrisp descendants, such as the Rosalee (a full sibling of the EverCrisp), draw a lot of customers.